WannesMalfait/prime-sum-sequences/README.md

 cargo run --release -- -h
 ```
 ### Examples
-To try to find if there are sequences of length 100 upto 1000, run:
+To try to find if there are sequences of length 100 up to 1000, run:
 ```
 cargo run --release -- --max 1000 --start 100
 ```